Trebel (music app): History

-Beginnings (2014 - 2018)

 Trebel was founded in 2014 by Gary Mekikian, who was previously the co-founder of answerFriend, Inc., which commercialized web based question-answering technologies and merged with Electric Knowledge, forming InQuira.
 This company was eventually acquired by Oracle Corporation in 2011.
 His co-founders at Trebel include Stanford classmates Corey Jones and Luis Soto Durazo, as well as his daughters Grace and Juliette.

 Mekikian envisioned Trebel as an alternative to music piracy after a high school classmate of his daughters was targeted by cyberattackers while illegally downloading music online.

 Trebel was initially released in 2015 under the name Project Carmen to students at Ohio State, Santa Monica College, Cal State Fullerton, UCLA and Long Beach State.
 In its original incarnation, the service planned to target students at 3,000 universities and 30,000 high schools in the United States.
 A beta version of the app was introduced in 2016 with content from Universal Music Group and Warner Music Group.

-Growth (2018 - Present)

 Trebel launched commercially in the United States and Mexico in 2018.
 In 2018, Mexican mass-media corporation Televisa also became a minority investor in Trebel.

 In May 2020, during the early months of the COVID-19 pandemic, Trebel was a digital broadcast partner for Se Agradece_{,} a concert produced in Mexico by Televisa to honor frontline COVID workers that featured artists such as Rosalia, J Balvin, Maluma and Ricky Martin.

 In June 2021, Trebel reached 3 million monthly active users.

 In October 2021, Trebel signed a music licensing agreement with Merlin Network, the licensing agency for the independent music sector that controls an estimated 12% of the global digital recorded music market.

 In January 2022, Trebel announced a strategic alliance with MNC Corporation, an Indonesian media conglomerate, which also became a minority backer of the company.